jmar777/suspend/README.md

 var res = yield async.map(['file1','file2','file3'], fs.stat, resume);
 ```

-This begins to illustrate why **suspend** is designed to interoperate with Node.js' existing callback semantics.
+This begins to illustrate why **suspend** is designed to interoperate with Node's existing callback semantics.
 The goal isn't to replace your existing solutions - the goal is to simply and unobtrusively make them even better.

 ### Error Handling

 #### Default Behavior

 By default, **suspend** won't do anything fancy with errors.
-If Node.js conventions are followed, errors returned from asynchronous methods will be passed as the first argument to the `resume` callback.  **suspend** won't make any assumptions about this, and will simply return the error in the first index of the results array.
+If Node conventions are followed, errors returned from asynchronous methods will be passed as the first argument to the `resume` callback.  **suspend** won't make any assumptions about this, and will simply return the error in the first index of the results array.

 Using this default behavior, then, error handling is much the same as before: